kaz260/WAO-Scheduler/README.md

 # WAO-Scheduler plugin
 Kubernetes is a portable, extensible, open source platform for facilitating declarative configuration management and automation, and managing containerized workloads and services.
 Kubernetes has a huge and fast-growing ecosystem with a wide range of services, support and tools available.
-(Workload Allocation Optimizer)WAO-Scheduler plugin is one of Kubernetes' scheduler plugin implementations that minimizes power growth when placing workloads on nodes.
+(Workload Allocation Optimizer)WAO-Scheduler plugin is one of Kubernetes' scheduler plugin implementations that minimizes power increase when placing workloads on nodes.

 ## Architecture overview
+WAO-scheduler gets get the CPU usage of each node with Metrics-server, also get the ambient temperature and CPU temperature with ipmi_exporter.
+Then WAO-Scheduler predicts power increases with Tensorflow-serving and score the nodes.
+Finally, WAO-Scheduler selects the node that is expected to the power increase is minimum.
 ![architecture](https://user-images.githubusercontent.com/2385205/113537581-102f9c00-9614-11eb-84a1-8f75a96419d1.png)

 ## Install